 A 2014 survey of 120 major retailers polled by Chain Link Research found improved inventory accuracy, which translated into reduced out-of-stock and better on-floor availability of merchandise, was the number-one reason for implementing an RFID inventory control program.

-According to Su Doyle, IoT and RFID industry program lead for Checkpoint, several of Read More
+According to Su Doyle, former IoT and RFID industry program lead for Checkpoint, Read More

 What is the latest employee theft scam putting a dent in the profits of your retail organization?
 Think about any recent changes.
 Maybe you’ve implemented a new cash management protocol, or a new loyalty program, or a new tabletop payment system.
 Regardless of what your stores have recently done to Read More